Will-qwer123/Replication/README.md

 ## Code statement
 ## Mandate
-The mandatecode was based on the original code provided by Matt Ryan.
+The mandate code was based on the original code provided by Matt Ryan.
 This code is the original code provided by Matt Ryan.
 I used this code directly.
 ## Feature Importance Analysis
 For the feature importance figures, AI assistance was used only for colour selection, spacing and font size adjustment.